 - 8.1 HMCIP is a statutory Crown appointment.
 The appointment is by open competition and is for an initial period of three years.
-Appointments will comply with the Commissioner for Public Appointments Code of Practice.
+Appointments are regulated by the Commissioner for Public Appointments and comply with the Governance Code on Public Appointments.
 HMCIP will be subject to an annual appraisal of the performance of the Inspectorate conducted by the Permanent Secretary. - 8.2 The preferred candidate for the post of HMCIP is subject to scrutiny by Parliamentary select committee prior to appointment.
-Such pre-appointment hearings will be non-binding but the Government will consider the committee's conclusions and recommendations before deciding whether to proceed with the appointment.
+Such pre-appointment hearings are non-binding but the Government will consider the committee's conclusions and recommendations before deciding whether to proceed with the appointment.

-Responsibilities of the Inspectorate's Management Board
+Responsibilities of the Inspectorate's Corporate Governance Board

-- 8.3 HMCIP has established a mechanism for collective decision making called the Management Board.
-HMCIP will have sole responsibility for deciding its membership, remit and terms of reference.
-However, the Board has neither statutory existence nor statutory authority. - 8.4 The Management Board should ensure that effective arrangements are in place to provide assurance on issues relating to financial probity.
-The Management Board is expected to assure itself of the effectiveness of the internal control and risk management systems.
+- 8.3 The Inspectorate has established a mechanism for collective decision making called the Corporate Governance Board.
+The Inspectorate will have sole responsibility for deciding its membership, remit and terms of reference.
+However, the Board has neither statutory existence nor statutory authority. - 8.4 The Corporate Governance Board should ensure that effective arrangements are in place to provide assurance on issues relating to financial probity.
+The Corporate Governance Board is expected to assure itself of the effectiveness of the internal control and risk management systems.